MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

     - Cons: Users (and the database) are unable to determine if they're allowed to execute a read until after that read has been fully planned.
 - What views/functions/commands do we want to add to help users query the current set of privileges.
-- What do privileges look like for system objects?
-Probably everyone should get `SELECT` permission by default.
 - Do we want to change `DROP OWNED` so that it drops databases and clusters?
 - What are security labels in PostgreSQL and do we want them?